 Skip to content

-“Child care” and “early education” both describe programs where families receive child care services and children learn.
+• Finding child care for your family starts here.
+“Child Care and “early education” both describe programs where families receive child care services and children learn.
+LA County offers a range of choices to fit your family’s needs, and payment assistance may be available.

 Licensed programs where services are provided by early childhood educators in a school-like setting.
 Children are usually grouped together by age group.
 Multiple classrooms are overseen by a director.